 I have a few local buddies in the San Francisco bay area that operate 2 meter AM gear, including the USMC MAW transceivers.
 Those are a late- WW2 design and they work pretty well once you get them tuned up.
 Get your buddies on 2 meters AM in your area – it’s lots of fun Off The Beaten Path.

 Above: Powered by a 12 Volt garden tractor battery (and hence the solid-state dyno) on a recent field op up on the mountain.
 Note the additional transmitter filament switch on the TX control panel.
 Good AM comms with a buddy down in the valley.
 That J-45 CW key was connected to the adjacent TRC-77 HF-CW set also along for this Op.

 If your buddies don’t show up on frequency with their AM sets, try listening to the VHF aircraft frequencies from 118 – 136 Mc.
 Lots of activity and you can get a good “receiver check” that way.
 Another interesting trick is to listen to commercial A/C talking with Air Traffic Control; “United Airlines Flight XYZ climbing to Flight Level 36″…..
 Then look up United Airlines Flight XYZ on flightaware.com for a tracking map with their actual locations plotted.
 You can get an instant “range check” on your system by seeing how far away they are at the time.

 For further details on the A.R.C.
 Type 12 equipment, see Mike Tauson’s (K3MXO SK) excellent summary writeup, Reference 56.
+A Users Guide to Aircraft Radio Corporation Receivers.
 Thanks Mike, your work carries on.